 - Serving:

-Pour the finished Café Cubano into small espresso cups and enjoy immediately.
+Serve the prepared Café Cubano directly from small espresso cups at once.

 - Use Freshly Ground Dark Roast Coffee Beans